-Electrical bicycles will come equipped with a small motor which makes it easier for you to pedal up hills and around town.
-The motor is powered by a rechargeable battery that needs to be plugged into a charger and charged before they can be used to power the e-bike motor.
+Electrical bicycles will come equipped with a small motor which makes it easier for you to pedal up hills and around town, but can you overcharge an e-bike battery?
+The motor is powered by a rechargeable battery that needs to be plugged into a charger and charged before it can be used to power the e-bike motor.

 Although charging the battery is simple enough, a lot of people worry about what may happen if they overcharge the battery.

 Electric bike batteries should not be overcharged.
-If you overcharge them, it can shorten the battery’s lifespan and can cause it to overheat.
-Overtime, this may eventually make the e-bikes unusable.
+If you overcharge them, it can shorten the battery’s lifespan and cause it to overheat.
+Over time, this may eventually make the e-bikes unusable.

 Fortunately, the majority of modern ebike batteries are built with a smart charging function that will stop them from overcharging.